 Chicago Artists Coalition strongly encourages and welcomes emerging and established artists of color and/or LGBTQ+ to apply to the residency program.
 CAC believes that the arts are essential to leading a full and productive life and affirms its support for making the arts available to all people, including those with physical disabilities.

 Our new location at 2130-40 West Fulton Street has ADA accessible galleries and studios.
 Contact Teresa E. Silva, Director of Exhibitions & Residencies, with accessibility inquiries at email@example.com or 312-491-8888 x103.

 As a commitment to equity, inclusivity and accessibility, CAC is eliminating studio fees for BOLT Residency in an effort to reduce barriers to application and participation.
-Please note: a security deposit and nominal cost for insurance purposes will be required to confirm your participation.
+Please note: a security deposit and nominal costs for insurance and key card will be required to confirm your participation.
+We estimate this to be in the range of $500.
 CAC offers a small stipend for production costs in preparation for a solo exhibition and a presentation at EXPO CHICAGO (if selected for the booth).

 - 11-month artist studio rental with 24/7 secure access

 - Six (6) fully subsidized studios, approximately 200 square feet each